Mikemaranon/C-from-zero/1. Introduction and Fundamentals/README.md

 Yes, even though it might sound strange, C is a high level programing language.
 Most people consider it a low level one because of its complexity compared to other languages such us Python or JavaScript.
-This is not only incorrect, but we can even cosider C the father of the most popular high level languages
+This is not only incorrect, but we can even cosider C the father of the most popular high level languages.

 To start this module, we will be introducing the fundamentals of any typed programming language: the variables and their different types.
 First of all, we can consider a variable like a small box. in this box we will store some information that we have the